 The future of hunting is in the hands of our youth.
-Manitoba Conservation and Water Stewardship has partnered with several organizations to improve hunting opportunities for resident youth.
+Manitoba Sustainable Development has partnered with several organizations to improve hunting opportunities for resident youth.

 A shared bag limit allows resident youth hunters to hunt under the direct supervision (within reach) of a licensed adult supervisor.
 Any game harvested is included in the bag limit of their licensed adult supervisor.